Riddler: The New 52

 In 2011, "The New 52" rebooted the DC universe.
 Riddler appears as an inmate at Arkham Asylum in Batman (vol. 2) #1.
 Redesigned in the style of the new titles, he sports a green mohawk in the shape of a question mark.
 Riddler appears in more traditional form in the short that concludes Batman #15 "And Here's the Kicker", the third part of "Death of the Family".
 After it is revealed that Joker has secretly hijacked Arkham Asylum, Riddler is depicted as a current inmate, calmly biding his time and taunting guards.
 But when Joker appears and reveals his great respect for Riddler (as the villain whose dangerous intellect has kept Batman "sharp"), he uses Joker-gas to force Riddler to prove he could have escaped his cell anytime he wanted.
 To his chagrin, Riddler does and becomes quite alarmed when Joker shares a write-up of his plan to ambush Batman.
 Joker admits Riddler will have little part in his designs but should stick around for the "show" anyway.

 The Riddler made an appearance in Batman (vol. 2) #21, the opening book of the "Zero Year" arc, where his surname is changed from Edward Nigma to Nashton or Nygma.
 The Riddler later appears in both the second and third chapters of the "Zero Year" storyline.
 In the canon, the Riddler is Batman's first masked supervillain and is not only able to best Batman twice, but also takes control of Gotham, causing it to become a flooded wasteland where only the intelligent are meant to survive.
-Although the Riddler continues to be steps ahead of the Dark Knight, he is eventually defeated by the combined efforts of Batman, Commissioner James Gordon and Wayne Enterprises CEO Lucius Fox.
+Although the Riddler continues to be steps ahead of the Dark Knight, he is eventually defeated by the combined efforts of Batman, Commissioner James Gordon and Lucius Fox.
 He is later moved to Arkham Asylum.

-Riddler appeared one more time in New 52 in the last three issues of The Flash.
-Holding a presumed dead Heat Wave hostage, it is revealed that the Riddler designed a range of deadly drones around Central City, drones that he had out-sourced to the CCPD.
-Alongside the Trickster (whose arm Edward had placed a bomb in), Riddler begins ruthlessly punching and beating the Flash (Barry Allen) before the speedster is quickly rescued by the Pied Piper.
-Riddler then threatens to have his drones open fire on the citizens of Central City once more.
-However, he is eventually defeated and imprisoned by a uniformed effort between the Flash and the Rogues.